This post is also available in: Korean

-Inside North Korea, citizens have virtually no freedom of expression, assembly, religion, or even the right to move from place to place, to choose where one lives, or leave the country without permission.
-The economic sphere is tightly controlled, while the education and health care systems for all but the elites are in shambles.
+Inside North Korea, citizens have virtually no freedom of expression, assembly, religion, or even the right to move from place to place, to choose where they live, or leave the country without permission.
+The economic sphere is tightly controlled, while the education and health care systems for all but the elite are in shambles.

 See The Universal Declaration of Human Rights and North Korea (PDF), prepared by the North Korea Freedom Coalition.

 The government has long divided families into three classes: core, wavering, and hostile.
 From birth, a person’s “seongbun” determines how high that person may rise in the society, where the person must live, etc. In general, the less trusted someone is the farther they must live from the capital and the harder their life will be.
 Reasons for being distrusted include that one’s grandparent was born in South Korea.